IMPORTANT INFORMATION REGARDING HURRICANE Safety

 The South Carolina Wind and Hail Underwriting Association (Wind Pool) insures properties where the homeowner has not been able to find coverage elsewhere for windstorm and hail damage from any type of windstorm.
 The Wind Pool operates in certain coastal areas.
 See website for details.

 Texas Disaster Preparedness – Emergency Sites by City and County

 Under Texas law, the windstorm deductible applies to windstorm and hail damage from any type of wind storm, not only named storms or hurricanes.

 The Texas Windstorm Insurance Association (TWIA) provides adequate wind and hail coverage when it is not available in the insurance marketplace for 14 counties.

 The Texas Fair Access to Insurance Requirements Plan Association (FAIR Plan) provides residential property insurance to qualified homeowners who cannot obtain insurance from licensed insurance companies.
-The FAIR plan operates statewide but cannot provide wind and hail coverage in areas that are eligible for inclusion in the TWIA (The TWIA covers only 14 coastal counties and five communities in Harris County [Galveston Bay].)
-Helpinsure.com, administered by the Texas Department of Insurance has several resources available to help coastal residents find wind and hail insurance coverage.
-It includes a Coastal Insurance Resource page with information about wind and hail coverage and companies that are providing the coverage in coastal areas.
+The FAIR plan operates statewide but cannot provide wind and hail coverage in areas that are eligible for inclusion in the TWIA (the TWIA covers only 14 coastal counties and five communities in Harris County [Galveston Bay]).
+Helpinsure.com, administered by the Texas Department of Insurance, has several resources available to help coastal residents find wind and hail insurance coverage.

 Virginia Hurricane Deductibles